rishabhsheth/TheLanguageOfMarkets/README.md

 We next evaluated whether continuous sentiment scores provided stronger predictive value.
 Scatterplots grouped by sentiment label show:

-- Points form a dense, unstructured cluster with no clear positive or negative trend.
+- Points form a dense, overlapping, and unstructured cluster with no clear positive or negative trend.
-- Regression lines across all sentiment labels have **slopes extremely close to zero**.
+- Regression lines across all sentiment labels have **slopes and y-intercepts extremely close to zero**.
 - R² values are effectively **0**, indicating no explanatory power.

 ![FinBERT Sentiment Label vs 1-Day Return](visualization/FinBERT/FinBERT_scatterplot.png)